Call of Cthulhu: Dark Corners of the Earth

 “Unfortnately, given the age of the game, it is bound to graphics that have not aged well, in addition to lots of bugs and glitches, some are game-breaking.”

-The music in the game has received high praise for its atmospheric and haunting qualities, effectively enhancing the horror experience and complementing the narrative.
-Composed by Greg Chandler, the soundtrack features a diverse range of styles and tempos that align well with key moments in the game, creating a compelling emotional journey.
+The music in the game has received widespread acclaim for its atmospheric and haunting qualities, effectively enhancing the horror experience and complementing the narrative.
+Composed by Greg Chandler, the soundtrack features a diverse range of styles and tempos that align with key moments in the game, creating a compelling emotional journey.
 While some players noted technical issues that detracted from the overall experience, the consensus is that the music significantly contributes to the game's immersive atmosphere.

 “Greg Chandler does a fantastic job with the soundtrack of the game, making a unique and creepy soundtrack that adds to each moment and really emphasizes the horror or the tension.”